-Research is not showing us that probiotic bacteria will fix all your health problems.
+Research is not showing us that probiotic supplements will fix all your health problems.

 That subtlety is an important distinction to understand.

-If it’s truly root cause resolution you’re after, if you want to move forward with your health, not surprisingly you will not get the results you are after by popping a pill.
+If it’s truly root cause resolution you’re after, if you want to move your child's health forward, you are not likely to get the results you are after by having them popping pills.
 You’ll need to look a little deeper at the whole package of healthy digestion.

-Here are some very important players in digestive health that work alongside your probiotic supplement.
+Here are some very important players in your child's digestive health that work alongside a probiotic supplement.

 Digestive enzymes are the little guys that break apart long chains of dietary carbohydrates, fats and proteins into simple components that our bodies can absorb and use.
-Furthermore, healing compounds found in foods like lignans and allicin can not be freed and absorbed without enzymes.
+Also, healing compounds found in foods like lignans and allicin can not be freed and absorbed without these enzymes.

 If digestive enzymes are lacking, undigested food passes through the small intestine and into the colon where it is left to ferment and stimulate inflammation and sometimes activate the immune and neurological systems.

-Get enzymes in your diet from fresh, raw foods like ripe local fruits and vegetables, sprouts and fermented foods.
-Sometimes a supplement can help too, but be certain it is high quality and is the most appropriate enzyme for you.
+Get enzymes in your child's diet from fresh, raw foods like ripe local fruits and vegetables, sprouts, and fermented foods.

-The way to support your liver is to unburden it – it already has too much to do.
-Making a few minor diet/lifestyle changes will free up its energy so it can do a good job at producing bile.
+The way to support your child's liver is to unburden it – it already has too much to do.

 Isoflavones, glucosinolates, carotenoids, and polyphenols are examples of phytonutrient families.
 These chemicals, found in plants, play a variety of roles in our health including modulating inflammation, supporting endocrine function, supporting mucosal growth(1), inhibiting cancer cell growth (2), stimulating digestive juices, and binding to free radicals.

-Get phytonutrients in your diet by eating a variety of fresh fruits, vegetables and spices.
+Get phytonutrients in your child's diet by offering a variety of fresh fruits, vegetables, and spices.

-Indeed, fibre does that, but recent research has uncovered another important role of fibre.
-Because it resists digestion (we lack the enzymes needed to break it apart), fibre makes it all the way to the colon – which happens to be the most active part of our bodies in terms of microbes.
-Once in the colon, fibre feeds those microbes and is transformed into the short chain fatty acids butyrate, acetate and propionate.
+Recent research has uncovered another important role of fiber.
+Because it resists digestion (we lack the enzymes needed to break it apart), fiber makes it all the way to the colon – which happens to be the most densely populated part of our bodies in terms of microbes.
+Once in the colon, fiber feeds those microbes and is transformed into the short-chain fatty acids butyrate, acetate, and propionate.
 Butyrate in particular nourishes the lining of the gut (3).

-Without fibre and butyrate, we can not have a healthy colon.
+Without fiber and butyrate, we can not have a healthy colon.

-Get your fibre from fruits, vegetables and unrefined grains and seeds if tolerated.
+Get fiber into your child by giving them fruits, vegetables, and unrefined grains and seeds if tolerated.

 60% of our body is water and the mucosal membrane of our digestive tract is only one part of our body that needs to be well hydrated.
 Every single cell of our body requires water and even the space between our cells needs to be hydrated.

-Over half of American children are dehydrated (4) which can lead to toxic build up, constipation, intestinal inflammation and oxidative stress.
-If you want a panacea, if you want the make only one simple change, it’s to drink more water.
+Over half of American children are dehydrated (4) which can lead to toxic build-up, constipation, intestinal inflammation, and oxidative stress.
+If you want a panacea, if you want the make only one simple change, it’s to encourage your child to drink more water.
 Pure, clean, water.

 While probiotic supplements can be very helpful at relieving symptoms and helping the microbiome to rebalance, they are not the only tool we need and they will not get to the root of poor digestive health alone.
-Eating a whole food diet that includes ample amounts of fresh plant food full of colour and flavour is also key.
+Eating a whole food diet that includes ample amounts of fresh plant food full of color and flavor is also key.